 After exploring this area, the guides will use bait to attract black-tipped sharks.
 They’ll feed these graceful creatures (approximately four to five feet long) in front of you.
 Watch this exciting show either underwater with your mask or from the boat.
 This is an experience not to be missed!

-As the tour operators chum the lagoon, an amazing display of sea life appears before you.
+As the tour operators chum the lagoon, a fantastic display of sea life appears before you.
 There is a rope that the guides recommend that you do not go past.
 The sharks are very mellow and never showed any aggression, probably because they were getting fed lots of food.

 The rush you get when a shark whizzes by you is incredible.
 Jessica was a little afraid of the water, but after coaxing her in, she clung to me, and we worked our way just feet from the sharks.